-The article.
-20-bis of the law n.
-166/2009 and the Presidential Decree n.
-178/2010 and extended by D.P.R. n.
-149/2918, have introduced meaningful modifications to the data protection of public telephone directories in charge to telemarketing operators.
-According to this new regulatory framework all numbers available in public telephone directories are contactable via phone for sending advertising material, direct sales, commercial communications or for carrying out market research.
-Italian citizens can express their dissent to the advertising calls by registering in a special list, called “Registro Pubblico delle Opposizioni”, established on 31st January 2011 for the telephone section and extended to postal mail in 2019.
-On the other hand, before starting the advertising campaign via telephone, telemarketing operators are required to check with the Administrator of the service the lists of contacts to be used, drawn from public telephone directories.
-The creation and management of the “Registro Pubblico delle Opposizioni” – the service for subscribers and telemarketing operators – has been entrusted to the Fondazione Ugo Bordoni by the Ministry of Economic Development through a service agreement.
-Citizens, whose telephone number is listed in a public telephone directory, are given the opportunity to join the “Registro Pubblico delle Opposizioni”, update or revoke the registration by choosing one out of six methods: website, contact center, telephone, fax, email, certified mail.
-Telemarketing operators are bound to register with the system managed by the Administrator of the service and to update the lists of telephone numbers they intend to contact.
+Article 20-bis of the Law no. 166/2009 and Presidential Decree no. 178/2010, supplemented by Presidential Decree no. 149/2918, introduced significant amendments to the law on the data protection of public telephone directories on the part of telemarketing operators.
+Under this new regulatory framework, all numbers available in public telephone directories could be contacted in order to convey advertising material, conduct direct sales, commercial communications or market research.
+Italian citizens could object to these calls by registering on a special list, called the “Registro Pubblico delle Opposizioni”.
+This was drawn up on 31 January 2011 to cover telephones and extended to postal addresses in 2019.
+Now, before launching a telephone advertising campaign, telemarketing operators are required to check with the Administrator whether contacts are or are not on the list of public telephone directories.
+The creation and management of the “Registro Pubblico delle Opposizioni” – a service both for subscribers and telemarketing operators – was assigned to the Fondazione Ugo Bordoni by the Ministry of Enterprises and Made in Italy through a service agreement.
+Any citizen listed in a public telephone directory can join the “Registro Pubblico delle Opposizioni”, update or revoke their inclusion, by selecting one of the following means: website, contact centre, telephone, fax, email or certified email.
+Telemarketing operators are legally obliged to register with the system and update the lists of the telephone numbers they intend to contact.

-The system aims to protect the privacy of citizens whose telephone number is present in the public telephone directories, to ensure that telemarketing activity complies with the rules and to raise awareness about the available tools and forms of protection.
+The system seeks to protect the privacy of citizens listed in public telephone directories and ensure that telemarketing companies comply with the rules.
+It is intended to raise awareness about the available tools and forms of protection.